Sidify Music Converter

+Though Spotify offers a large music library, sometimes you may find that the songs you are looking for are not available on Spotify.
 One of the unique aspects of Spotify is that it blends a typical streaming music service with the playback of music you have stored on your own PC.
-This way you can supplement Spotify’s 30 million-track library with other tracks you own that don't appear in the Spotify database of tunes.
+This way you can supplement Spotify’s 70 million-track library with other tracks you own that don't appear in the Spotify database of tunes.

 Normally, when you install the Spotify app successfully on your computer, the program will automatically search and sync locally stored music on your hard drive.
 But, what if you've got a collection of MP3s spread across several folders or even external storage?
 Spotify obviously won't know about these, so sometimes, you have to manually add these tracks.

-Go into Preferences first.
-(Windows users can find it under Edit, while Mac users can find it under Spotify)
+Just Launch your Spotify and go to Preferences first.
+(Windows users can find it under Edit, while Mac users can find it under Spotify.)

 Then scroll down to Local Files and select ADD A SOURCE.

-With the folder added, any non-DRM restricted music contained within will be immediately imported into the Spotify library.
+With the folder added, any unrestricted music contained within will be immediately imported into the Spotify library.
 Then you will see the music added under the Local Files tab in the main menu tree.

 After adding the music to your desktop’s library, you’ll need to create a new playlist to put it into by clicking the New Playlist button down in the bottom left-hand corner of the Windows desktop client.
 As an example, we’ve created a new playlist named “Copied”,